ibrahimmudassar/The-Morning/README.md

 Scrapes using selenium and deployed using Heroku.

+This code works with Restful APIs as well, just comment out the discord specific function.

 #### Warning!
 This code is not going to work unless you define a couple environment variables.
 This can be done a couple of ways: